blog

 Some films require treatment from a heat gun to restore their smooth original gloss.
 The best automotive paint protection films will be able to self-heal with a little time and heat from direct sunlight alone.

-What should the layer makeup look like?
+What should the layered makeup look like?

 The top layer should be a thin (less than a mil) clearcoat of elastomeric polymer that gives the automotive paint protection film self-healing and hydrophobic properties.
 Under that, the urethane or polyurethane layer (around 6 mils) will offer the thickness and durability needed to withstand impacts.
-An acrylic adhesive layer (1-2 mils) below that will adhere the film to the car without yellowing over time.
+An acrylic adhesive layer (1-2 mils) below will adhere the film to the car without yellowing over time.
 Finally, a release liner (1-3 mils) protects the film until the application.

 New call-to-action